Modern Slavery and Human Trafficking Statement

 The University is committed to preventing modern slavery and human trafficking in any part of its business or supply chains.

-This is our ninth annual statement under the Act and provides an overview of our continuing commitment and development in this area.
+This is our tenth annual statement under the Act and provides an overview of our continuing commitment and development in this area.

 Structure and Business